Exercise Your Options Before Joining a Gym

 - Shop around.
 Some clubs charge twice as much as others for similar facilities and amenities.

-- Check whether you qualify for a discount based on your employer or health insurance plan.
+- Check for discounts.
+You may qualify for a discount based on your employer or health insurance plan.
 For example, Medicare Advantage policyholders have access to programs that offer free or very low-cost memberships at participating fitness centers.
+In addition, many clubs have agreements with employers for "corporate" rates typically 10% to 20% lower than normal rates.

 - Watch out for the non-discount discount.
 While many advertised specials truly offer lower prices, others can be confusing or misleading.